auth0/node-jsonwebtoken/README.md

 (Synchronous) Returns the JsonWebToken as string

-`payload` could be an object literal, buffer or string. *Please note that* `exp` is only set if the payload is an object literal.
+`payload` could be an object literal, buffer or string representing valid JSON. *Please note that* `exp` is only set if the payload is an object literal.
+Buffer or string payloads are not checked for JSON validity.

 `secretOrPrivateKey` is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 In case of a private key with passphrase an object `{ key, passphrase }` can be used (based on [crypto documentation](https://nodejs.org/api/crypto.html#crypto_sign_sign_private_key_output_format)), in this case be sure you pass the `algorithm` option.